kimptoc/wowactivityfeed/readme.md

 ## TODO

+Add tracking of browser locale - to find out the most popular locales and hence localisations to work on

-Localisation - accept/pass through to wow api grab from browser, but allow override http://stackoverflow.com/questions/12132251/translation-localization-workflow-for-nodejs-express-app https://www.google.co.uk/search?q=express+js+localization&aq=0&oq=expressjs+locali&sourceid=chrome&ie=UTF-8
+Localisation - accept/pass through to wow api and store - need a new key on the mongo data... grab from browser, but allow override http://stackoverflow.com/questions/12132251/translation-localization-workflow-for-nodejs-express-app https://www.google.co.uk/search?q=express+js+localization&aq=0&oq=expressjs+locali&sourceid=chrome&ie=UTF-8